ST10084726/POE_PROG7312/README.md

 <br /> A - If you experience technical issues during a quiz, immediately contact your instructor or the quiz administrator to explain the situation.
            They will provide guidance on how to proceed, which may include granting an extension or a retake opportunity, depending on the circumstances.
            It's essential to communicate the issue as soon as possible.

+<br /> Q - Can I pause the timer during the quiz if I need to take a break?
+<br /> A - Unfortunately, the timer runs continuously once you start the quiz and cannot be paused.
+It is designed to add a time constraint to the quiz, enhancing the challenge.
+Make sure to plan your time effectively before starting the quiz.

+<br /> Q - Is there a penalty for incorrect answers in the quiz?
+<br /> A - No, there is no penalty for incorrect answers.
+The purpose of the quiz is to assess your knowledge, and you are encouraged to attempt all questions.
+The timer, however, adds an element of urgency to the game, so try to answer as accurately and quickly as possible.

 ```